-The following tables set forth summary financial information of the Company as at December 31, 2012, September 30, 2012 and the three months ended December 31, 2012 and 2011.
-This information for September 30, 2012 has been summarized from our audited financial statements for the year then ended and the information for the three months ended December 31, 2012 and 2011 has been summarized from unaudited condensed consolidated financial statements for each three month period prepared by management.
+The following tables set forth summary financial information of the Company as at March 31, 2013, September 30, 2012 and the six and three months ended March 31, 2013 and 2012.
+This information for September 30, 2012 has been summarized from our audited financial statements for the year then ended and the information for the six and three months ended March 31, 2013 and 2012 has been summarized from unaudited condensed consolidated financial statements for each interim period prepared by management.
 This summary of financial information should only be read in conjunction with our financial statements, including the notes thereto.
 The Company's financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") and expressed in Canadian dollars.
 Previously, the Company prepared its interim and Annual Financial Statements in accordance with Canadian generally accepted accounting principles ("GAAP").
-See Note 2 of the Consolidated Interim Financial Statements for the period ended December 31, 2012 for a detailed listing of the Company's accounting policies in accordance with IAS 34.
+See Note 2 of the Consolidated Interim Financial Statements for the period ended March 31, 2013 for a detailed listing of the Company's accounting policies in accordance with IAS 34.

-For the Three Months Ended December 31, 2012 Containing information up to and including March 1, 2013
+For the Six Months Ended March 31, 2013 Containing information up to and including May 28, 2013